yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Back then, political economy and tech seemed *obviously* intertwined - we were dealing with the aftermath of [Microsoft illegally bundling Internet Explorer in Windows](https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.), killing Netscape (and leading to the birth of Mozilla), leading to the very "open web" mantra I referenced earlier.

-It might have made sense in the abstract that open source and an open society would inevitably lead to flourishing of human ideas, and that we'd never lose what makes the web special.
+It made sense in the abstract that open source and an open society would inevitably lead to flourishing of human ideas, and that we'd never lose what makes the web special.
 After all, governments had stepped in after the market damage had occurred to try to rectify things.
 Things could be improved, and after all, we still had choices.

 Since then, tech has [learned](https://www.politico.com/story/2011/04/how-microsoft-learned-abcs-of-dc-052483) about [lobbying](https://www.nytimes.com/2001/09/07/business/us-vs-microsoft-the-lobbying-a-huge-4-year-crusade-gets-credit-for-a-coup.html), and Google is making movies and TV shows to [try to convince you that tech isn't evil](https://www.businessinsider.com/google-tv-movie-hollywood-boost-tech-image-hundred-zeros-2025-5).